bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/Individual Milestone Reports.md

 ### Additional Information:
 - I reported my reviews in this section of the other milestone reports.
 There are too many.
 Except maybe the first ones, almost all of them are in a standard format and they are detailed with provided comments, suggestions, helper links.
 - Some of my good reviews are valuable in the sense that they bought us time (they saved time for my teammates).
-- All my revies were documented in my [weekly personal efforts](https://github.com/bounswe/bounswe2022group5/wiki/Alper-Canberk-Balc%C4%B1#weekly-personal-effort) page.
+- All my reviews were documented in my [weekly personal efforts](https://github.com/bounswe/bounswe2022group5/wiki/Alper-Canberk-Balc%C4%B1#weekly-personal-effort) page.

 </details>